A Workout Tracker for Powerlifting

 Where Trackist is honest about its limits

-Trackist is focused on logging and sharing, and we want to be straight with you about what it does not do yet.
+Trackist is focused on logging and tracking, and we want to be straight with you about what it does not do yet.
 There is no built-in 1RM calculator and no advanced analytics dashboard at this time.
 If your training depends on automatic e1RM estimates or deep statistical breakdowns, you will still want a separate tool for that math.
-What Trackist gives you is a clean, reliable record of every working set and a simple way to run a program with your partners.
+What Trackist gives you is a clean, reliable record of every working set and an AI plan that adapts as you get stronger.

 The features powerlifters use most